 About Thomas E Read

-In my 26 years of practice, I still look forward to coming to work every day.
-Treating and curing patients is incredibly rewarding.
-I am fortunate to work with a spectacular team in the University of Florida Division of Gastrointestinal Surgery, where I am the chief and a professor.
-I treat patients for rectal cancer, colon cancer, diverticulitis, inflammatory bowel disease (ulcerative colitis and Crohn’s) and colorectal polyps.
-I look forward to continually pushing frontiers associated with patient care and treatment outcomes while educating the next generation of doctors.
+After 26 years of practice, I still look forward to coming to work every day.
+I am fortunate to work with a spectacular team at University of Florida/Shands Hospital, where I serve as a professor and chief of the UF Division of Gastrointestinal Surgery.
+In our busy practice, we treat patients for a variety of problems that affect the GI tract including rectal cancer, colon cancer, diverticulitis, inflammatory bowel disease (ulcerative colitis and Crohn’s) and colorectal polyps.

-I graduated cum laude with a bachelor degree in biology from Harvard University.
-I received my medical degree with honors from the University of California, San Francisco (UCSF) in 1988, and subsequently completed my general residency in 1995.
-During those years, I served as a research fellow at the UCSF Cardiovascular Research Institute.
-I completed residency training in colon and rectal surgery at the Lahey Clinic in Massachusetts in 1996.
+I trained on both coasts, graduating cum laude with a bachelor degree in biology from Harvard College in 1984.
+I received my medical degree with honors from the University of California, San Francisco (UCSF), where I subsequently completed general surgery residency training and a basic science research fellowship.
+I completed additional specialty residency training in colon and rectal surgery at the Lahey Clinic in 1996.